CGJennings/fast-ternary-string-set/README.md

  - Drop-in replacement for most code that uses a standard [JavaScript `Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of string elements.
  - All search results and iteration methods list elements in ascending sorted (lexicographic) order.
  - Includes several approximate matching methods:
+   1. List all elements that complete (start with) a given prefix.
-   1. List all elements that can be made from a given list of letters.
+   2. List all elements that can be made from a given list of letters.
-   2. List all elements that match a pattern including "don't care" letters (as `.` in a regular expression).
+   3. List all elements that match a pattern including "don't care" letters (as `.` in a regular expression).
-   3. List all elements within a specified [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of a pattern.
+   4. List all elements within a specified [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of a pattern.
  - All matching, including approximate matching, is based on full code points and not char codes.
  - Balances search time and memory consumption: stored strings share tree nodes and do not require a reference to the original strings.
  - The tree structure is encoded in a form that is friendly to common JS engine optimizations.